JesseEarley/2021-Accessibility-Toolbar/README.md

 ### Increase Letter Spacing
 This feature will increase the spacing between all letters on the page.

+### Readability Bar
+This feature will slightly darken the page and add a full-width box across the page that follows the mouse to focus on only a few lines of text at a time.
+The background within the box is not darkened to allow for easier reading against the other darkened areas of the page.

 ### Dyslexia Friendly Font
 This feature will change the font for the entire page to one that is easier to read for those with dyslexia.